 - b) For Directors sub. article 7.1.2.10.
 (Representative of the NRCs) - i The Board invites applications from all NRC Representatives (not deputies).
-Applications can only be accepted if complete according to the Internal Rules, and received at least three months prior to the election. - ii The Governance Committee rejects applications that do not meet the administrative criteria as listed in paragraph 7.1.3, b.i., and brings this information to the attention of the General Assembly. - iii For every eligible applicant, the Governance Committee brings to the attention of the General Assembly an assessment of any conflicts of interest. - The NRC Representatives (permanent or deputy) then nominate one applicant as the "Representative-elect of the NRCs" by secret ballot.
-An applicant is only nominated if he or she gains an absolute majority of the votes cast.
-If an absolute majority is not reached and there remains more than one candidate, a second round is organised between the candidates with the two highest number of votes in the previous round.
-If a second round does not lead to such absolute majority for one candidate, a third round is organised with only the candidate(s) with the highest number of votes.
-If such third round still does not lead to such absolute majority, this voting is deferred to the next General Assembly meeting. - v The General Assembly subsequently elects the nominee as the Representative-elect of the NRCs by secret ballot.
-If the nominee is not supported by an absolute majority of votes cast, a new call for applicants is made, prior to a further election at the next General Assembly. - vi During the first two years, the Representative-elect of the NRCs supports the Representative of the NRCs and has the right to attend all Board activities but without voting rights.
-After two years, and upon ratification by a secret absolute majority vote by the NRC representatives, the Representative-elect of the NRCs becomes the Representative of the NRCs, with a term of office of two years. - c) For Director sub.
+Applications can only be accepted if complete according to the Internal Rules, and received at least three months prior to the election. - ii The Governance Committee rejects applications that do not meet the administrative criteria as listed in paragraph 7.1.3, b.i., and brings this information to the attention of the General Assembly. - iii For every eligible applicant, the Governance Committee brings to the attention of the General Assembly an assessment of any conflicts of interest. - iv The NRC Representatives (permanent or deputy) then nominate one applicant as the "Representative-elect of the NRCs" by secret ballot.
+An applicant is only nominated if he or she gains a simple majority (more than 50%) of the votes cast, it being understood that a quorum of at least 50% of the NRC Representatives must cast their vote.
+If a simple majority is not reached and there remains more than one candidate, a second round is organised between the candidates with the two highest number of votes in the previous round.
+If a second round does not lead to such simple majority for one candidate, a third round is organised with only the candidate(s) with the highest number of votes.
+If such third round still does not lead to such simple majority, this voting is deferred to the next General Assembly meeting. - v The General Assembly subsequently elects the nominee as the Representative-elect of the NRCs by secret ballot.
+If the nominee is not supported by a simple majority of votes cast, a new call for applicants is made, prior to a further election at the next General Assembly. - vi During the first two years, the Representative-elect of the NRCs supports the Representative of the NRCs and has the right to attend all Board activities but without voting rights.
+After two years, and upon ratification by a secret simple majority vote by the NRC representatives, the Representative-elect of the NRCs becomes the Representative of the NRCs, with a term of office of two years. - c) For Director sub.
 Article 7.1.2.11 (Editor-in-Chief) The Editor-in-Chief of the Official Journal of the Organisation is assessed as to any conflicts of interest by the Governance Committee.